AdwaithaV/AdwaithaV/README.md

 - 👋 Hi, I’m @AdwaithaV
-- 👀 I’m interested in .. cybersecurity coding and  rubicks cube
+- 👀 I’m interested in ..
+Robotics and Quantum Computing
-- 🌱 I’m currently learning ...c language and python and basic algorithms -
+- 🌱 I’m currently learning ...ROS and Quantum Algorithms -
 - 📫 How to reach me ... adwaithav063@gmail.com